yjdeng9/DeepMSProfiler/README.md

 - User-friendliness.
 - Suitable for both experts and beginners.

-## Getting Started
+# Software Requirements

+Ensure that your system meets these requirements before proceeding with installation and usage.

+## 1. Hardware Requirements

+The ``DeepMSProfiler`` package is designed to support development in environments with CUDA capability, but it is also compatible with CPU-only environments.
+The hardware requirements are as follows:

+- **Standard Computer:** The meta package requires a standard computer with sufficient RAM to support in-memory operations.

+## 2. Software Requirements

+The ``DeepMSProfiler`` package development version has been tested on CentOS 7 but is also compatible with Windows environments.
+It is essential to ensure that the Python environment and dependencies are properly installed.
+The software requirements are as follows:

+- **Operating System Compatibility:** CentOS 7 (tested), Windows (compatible)
+- **Python Version:** Python > 3.6
+- **TensorFlow Version:** TensorFlow == 2.2.0

+### Python Dependencies

+Please refer to the `install_dependencies.sh` script for installing Python dependencies.

+# Installation Guide

+# Demo

-To get started with DeepMSProfiler, follow these steps:
+To get started with ``DeepMSProfiler``, follow these steps:
 1. Clone this repository to your local machine.
 2. Install the required dependencies (install_dependencies.sh).
 3. Run the main script (mainRun.py) with your input data with parameters changing if you need.

-# Demo

-You can run DeepMSProfiler using the following command:
+You can run ``DeepMSProfiler`` using the following command:

 ```bash
 python mainRun.py -data ../example/data/ -label ../example/label.txt -out ../jobs -run_train -run_pred -run_feature